HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 |:--:|
 | Adding HAProxy port to the URL|

-After you have added the Content, you can view and test the new HAProxy page.Both the original ambassador page is running successfully in its default URL, while the new HAProxy page is also running successfully in its respective port URL.
+After you have added the Content, you can view and test the new HAProxy page.Both the original Ambassador page is running successfully in its default URL, while the new HAProxy page is also running successfully in its respective port URL.

 **Ambassador Page:**
 ![Digital Assets](../_img/haproxy-migration/Digital_assets_network.png)